 1881 – On July 2, a blazing hot summer day in Washington D.C., President James Garfield was assassinated by Charles J. Guiteau.
 Navy engineers were recruited to create a cooling system to keep the President comfortable while he healed — which unfortunately never happened.
 The cooling device they created however, incorporated water-soaked cloth and fans that successfully lowered room temperature by up to 20 degrees.

 1906 – The term “air conditioning” is finally coined by engineer Stuart Cramer!
 He created a ventilating device for his textile mill in North Carolina that regulated humidity levels, making spinning yarn much more efficient.

 1914 – Air conditioners are introduced into the home for the first time — and by home we mean the mansion belonging to Charles Gates that is.
 Standing at about 7 feet high, 6 feet wide and 20 feet long, while air conditioned, the home was unfortunately seldom used.

 1931 – At-home air conditioners saw some advancements at this time, when H.H.
 Schultz and J.Q.
 Sherman invented the first window A/C unit.
 Much like the individual space cooling units we use today, these sat conveniently on a window ledge, but cost up to the equivalent of $600k now.

 Itching to learn more about your favorite summertime technology?
 Tune in next week for part two of our journey through the air conditioner invention timeline!

-Tyler Heating & Air Conditioning is a full service heating and cooling provider, offering a wide variety of HVAC repair and installation services to New Haven County, Fairfield County and the surrounding areas.
-To learn more, call 203-378-4700 and schedule an evaluation today.
+Tyler Heating, Air Conditioning, Refrigeration LLC is a full service heating and cooling provider, offering a wide variety of HVAC repair and installation services to New Haven County, Fairfield County and the surrounding areas.
+To learn more, call 203-378-4700and schedule an evaluation today.